philbowles/h4plugins/docs/ccc.md

 ![empty](../assets/plugins.jpg)

-### `h4/show/q`
+### :cherry_blossom: `h4/show/q`

 ![empty](../assets/showq.jpg)

 This shows 3 tasks in H4's queue.
-Again this will not mean much right now, but it does allow us to look very briefly at another plugin [H4P_VerboseMessages](vm.md).
-If this is included at the top of any sketch, some of the "gibberish" in the `show` commands is translated in to slightly more meaningful gibberish.
+Again this will not mean much right now, but if you include `#define H4P_VERBOSE 1` at the top of any sketch, some of the "gibberish" in the `show` commands is translated in to slightly more meaningful gibberish.

-Recompiling with [H4P_VerboseMessages](vm.md) and running it again we see:
+Recompiling with `#define H4P_VERBOSE 1` and running it again we see:

 ![empty](../assets/showq2.jpg)

 What it tells tells us is:

-1. [H4P_PinMachine](h4gm.md) runs a task every 1000ms.
-(It is doing this so it can calculate the GPIO pin statistics (per / second) of pins 2 (LED_BUILTIN), 0 (BUTTON_BUILTIN) and 12 (RELAY_BUILTIN)
+1. [H4P_PinMachine](h4gm.md) ("GPIO") runs a task every 1000ms.
- which it is managing on behalf of:

-* [H4P_BinarySwitch](docs/../things.md) to switch the RELAY_BUILTIN on/off
-* [h4pMultifunctionButton](h4mfnb.md) to listen out for button presses on BUTTON_BUILTIN which will tell H4P_BinarySwitch to switch the RELAY_BUILTIN on/off, or reboot or factoiry reset the device (depending on how long the user holds it down)
-* [H4P_WiFi](h4wifi.md) to flash LED_BUILTIN to signify abnormal netwrok conditions *and* h4pMultifunctionButton to flash it ever more rapidly the longer it is held down to warn the user of impending reboot or factory reset.

-That's a lot to take in from one line of information, but its an excellent example of some of the features of H4Plugins at work:

-* The hierarchy of dependencies: all those three mentioned above depend on (at least) H4P_GPIOMnager, which is why it needs to be mentioned a) at all b) before the plugins that depend on it

-* H4Plugins working seamlessly together and communicating with each other to share tasks

-* The remarkable power and fucntionality that comnes "baked in" to each plugin

-* The minmal amount of simple code required to perfrom some pretty complex tasks

-1. [H4P_WiFi](h4wifi.md) is running a task every 1.5 seconds which **H**andles the Arduino **OTA** code, allowing your app to be updated **O**ver-**T**he-**A**ir from the ArduinoIDE
+2. [H4P_WiFi](h4wifi.md) is running a task every 1.5 seconds which **H**andles the Arduino **OTA** code, allowing your app to be updated **O**ver-**T**he-**A**ir from the ArduinoIDEor the [H4P_RemoteUpdate](rupd.md) plugin.

-2. [H4P_UPNPServer](upnp.md) Is the plugin responsible for allowing Alexa voice communications.
+3. [H4P_UPNPServer](upnp.md) Is the plugin responsible for allowing Alexa voice communications.
 It also is the plugin that allows Windows10 for example to "see" the device and be able to jump straight to its web UI:

 ![empty](../assets/upnp2.jpg)

-As part of the UPNP/SSDP protocol it is required to periodically send "`NOTIFY`" broadcasts to let the rest of the world know it is still alive, This is done by the `UNFY` task evry 2.5 minutes.
+As part of the UPNP/SSDP protocol it is required to periodically send "`NOTIFY`" broadcasts to let the rest of the world know it is still alive, This is done by the `UNFY` (**U**PNP **N**oti**FY**) task evry 2.5 minutes.

 ---

 ## Error Messages

-Validation of commands is fairly basic, to reduce code size.
-Two main principles underlie command handling:
+Validation of commands is fairly basic and very "lightweight" to reduce code size.
+Two main principles underlie all command handling:

-* Silent failure ("do no harm")
+1. Silent failure ("do no harm")

-If a command is valid, but is not a sensible thing to do at the time then it simply does nothing and no error message is received (the command was syntactically valid, after all).
+If a command is valid, but is not a sensible thing to do at the time then it simply does nothing.
+Quite often error message is received (the command was syntactically valid, after all) but some commands will return `H4_CMD_NOT_NOW`

-So while there is little indication why something "hasn't worked" it is because it *never could have worked*, but at least no harm is done.
+Thus while there is little indication why something "hasn't worked" it is because it *never could have worked*, but at least no harm is done.

-* Parameter "clipping"
+2. Parameter "clipping"

 If a numeric value is given to a command but it is too large or too small, e.g. 150% then the value will be "clipped" to within a safe range and the command will run with the clipped value.
 In the above example it would be as if you had typed 100%, the "sensible" maximum.

-If there is no "sensible" alternative then the "Silent failure" rule applies.
+If there is no "sensible" alternative then rule 1, "Silent failure" applies.

 #### Error Codes

-Meaningful error messages will only be shown if the [**H4P_VerboseMessages**](h4vm.md) plugin is also loaded.
-(If it is, then it must be loaded *before* SerialCmd)
-Otherwise a simple numeric code is returned:
+Human-readable error messages will only be shown if you include `#define H4P_VERBOSE 1` at the top of any sketch, otherwise a simple numeric code is returned:

 ```cpp
 H4_INT_MAP cmdErrors={